Need advice? Call Now, Schedule a Meeting or Contact Us

 Research from Germany and Denmark shows that money spent on projects accounts for 35% of GDP and is projected to increase.
 The implication of this finding is that Project Management will potentially become a basic competence for very many people in society.

-But we cannot just look at Project Management in isolation.
+However, we cannot just look at project management in isolation.

 The Impact of the Gig Economy on Project Management